Junction6/API/Docs/available-requests.md

 **Notes**

 This method is only available through HTTP POST.
-Both username and password must be encryted with the agreed upon cipher method, mode and salt.
+Both username and password must be encryted with the agreed upon cipher method, mode, key and IV.

 ---